a13xp0p0v/kernel-hardening-checker/README.md

 __A:__ I personally don't support this recommendation because:
   - It decreases system safety (kernel oops is still not a rare situation)
-  - It allows easier denial-of-service attacks for the whole system.
+  - It allows easier denial-of-service attacks for the whole system

 I think having `CONFIG_BUG` is enough here.
 If a kernel oops happens in the process context, the offending/attacking process is killed.
-In other cases the kernel panics, which is similar to `CONFIG_PANIC_ON_OOPS=y`.
+In other cases, the kernel panics, which is similar to `CONFIG_PANIC_ON_OOPS=y`.

 <br />